ditodamaru/hadacan_ros/README.md

-# Joystick Remote Control for HADA H500 Sprayer CANBUS-Based Protocol and software stack interface to ROS
+# Joystick Remote Control for HADA H500 Sprayer CANBUS-Based Protocol and software Stack Interface to ROS

-This ROS package was tested under ROS 1 Melodic installed on Ubuntu 18.04 and Joytron MXSwitch Joystick version was used to test the functionality.
+This ROS package was tested under ROS 1 Melodic installed on Ubuntu 18.04 and Joytron MXSwitch Bluetooth Joystick version was used to test the functionality.
 Other joystick brand and version may need adjustment.

-## List To-DO
+## List To-Do

 - [v] add functionality to check joystick connection on (cansend_generator.py) for safety
 - [v] add block to give understanding this node controlled by joystick or external